davetron5000/wtf-is-a-webpack/markdown/production.md

 While the thought of a production mode that configures all the stuff we need automatically is nice, Webpack hasn't built much trust here, and I'm pretty uneasy using a bunch of undocumented plugins, even if they *are* recommended by the Webpack developers.
-Stuff like [NoEmitOnErrorsPlugin](https://webpack.js.org/configuration/optimization/#optimization-noemitonerrors) seem dangerous—why would you want your build tool to swallow errors an exit zero if something went wrong?
+Stuff like [NoEmitOnErrorsPlugin](https://webpack.js.org/configuration/optimization/#optimization-noemitonerrors) seem dangerous—why would you want your build tool to swallow errors and exit zero if something went wrong?

 Let's not opt into any of this and add configuration explicitly so we know what's going on.
 We'll leave the `mode` key as `"none"` for now.